n00bcooD3R/youtubeDownloader/README.md

 # Youtube Downloader

-This is a repository that has sample code for my [Medium Article](https://blog.usejournal.com/how-i-made-my-own-youtube-downloader-using-javascript-and-node-js-160b172f6e10)
+This is a repository that has sample code for his medium Artile [@Moorad](https://blog.usejournal.com/how-i-made-my-own-youtube-downloader-using-javascript-and-node-js-160b172f6e10)

 ## Getting Started

-If there is any issues please open a new issue.

 1. You need to clone this repository
 ```